How to Reset USB Flash Drives: Restore Space

-How to Restore USB drives back to their full capacity, recover lost storage space and reset a USB flash drive back to its original state.
+How to Restore USB drives back to their full capacity, recover lost storage space and reset a flash drive back to its original state.
 This post is for those who used tools like Etcher, Win32Disk Imager or dd to copy ISO to USB, overwriting the partition on a flash drive, and now want to repair USB by reverting back to a single FAT, FAT32, exFAT, or NTFS partition.

-Reset USB Drives | Factory Restore | Recover Space
+Reset USB Flash Drives: Restore - Recover Space

 Restore USB - Reset USB - Fix USB